SamMajumder/AuralDataSuite/Echoes_of_Helianthus/README.md

 # 🌻 Echoes of Helianthus: Sonifying Sunflower Historical Cultivation Data 🎶

+📝 **Note**: This is data was also used in a recent machine learning project where interpretable machine learning tecniques were used to assess the impact of climate change on sunflower cultivation in the US.
+Check out this repo if interested: https://github.com/SamMajumder/Yield_forecast_Sunflowers

+📝 **Note**: A cool Shiny app showing the main results of that machine learning project can be found here: https://sammajumder.shinyapps.io/SunScope/

 ## 🌐 Study Region

 United States, focusing on states with significant sunflower cultivation such as South Dakota, Nebraska, Texas, Kansas, Colorado, North Dakota, and Minnesota.